TextEditor123/GPU/README.md

 > I'm saying this: the goal was to get to this step, I need to take a second.
 What I'm thinking about is "foolish and prideful".
 I want to understand it better. "shame" also comes to mind.

+The conversion of an HTML file into a functional, interactive UI is handled by a browser's rendering engine (such as Blink in Chrome/Edge, WebKit in Safari, or Gecko in Firefox).

+This process is known as the Critical Rendering Path.
+It transforms a text file into pixels on your screen using a highly optimized pipeline.